hubpork/maillard.dev/src/content/blog/landingpage-2024-09-26.md

 3. **How long should a landing page be?**
 The length depends on the offer and the target group.
 In general, it should be as long as necessary, but as short as possible.
 Test different lengths to find the optimal variant.

-##Why are landing pages so important?
+## Why are landing pages so important?

-1. **Targeted conversions**
-Landing pages are designed to encourage a specific action.
+1. **Targeted conversions**: Landing pages are designed to encourage a specific action.
 According to a study by HubSpot, companies can increase their conversion rates by up to 55% by increasing the number of their landing pages from 10 to 15.

-2. Improved user experience
-By directing visitors to relevant content immediately, you reduce frustration and bounce rates.
+2. **Improved user experience**: By directing visitors to relevant content immediately, you reduce frustration and bounce rates.
 A well-designed landing page can lower your bounce rate by up to 70%.

-3. Data collection and analysis
-Landing pages enable you to collect valuable data about your visitors.
+3. **Data collection and analysis**: Landing pages enable you to collect valuable data about your visitors.
 You can use these insights to optimise your marketing strategies.

-4. **Cost-effective marketing**
-With an efficient landing page, you can optimise your advertising spend.
+4. **Cost-effective marketing**: With an efficient landing page, you can optimise your advertising spend.
 Companies with 40 or more landing pages generate 12 times as many leads as companies with 5 or fewer.

-5. **Personalisation and segmentation**
-Landing pages allow you to create tailored messages for different audiences, resulting in higher conversion rates.
+5. **Personalisation and segmentation**: Landing pages allow you to create tailored messages for different audiences, resulting in higher conversion rates.

 ## Strategies for successful landing pages

-1. **Clear and compelling value proposition** Immediately communicate the benefit to the visitor.
+1. **Clear and compelling value proposition**: Immediately communicate the benefit to the visitor.
 A strong value proposition can increase the conversion rate by up to 80%.

-2. **Optimisation for mobile devices**
-With over 50% of web traffic coming from mobile devices, a mobile-friendly landing page is essential.
+2. **Optimisation for mobile devices**: With over 50% of web traffic coming from mobile devices, a mobile-friendly landing page is essential.
 Google also favours mobile-optimised pages in its ranking.

-3. **A/B testing**
-Continually test different elements of your landing page.
+3. **A/B testing**: Continually test different elements of your landing page.
 Even small changes can have a big impact.
 Companies that perform A/B testing see an average increase of 49% in conversion rates.

-4. **Use videos
-**
-Landing pages with videos can increase conversion rates by up to 86%.
+4. **Use videos**: Landing pages with videos can increase conversion rates by up to 86%.
 Videos provide a quick and catchy way to present your offer.

-5. **Fast loading times
-**
-A delay of just one second can reduce conversion rates by 7%.
+5. **Fast loading times**: A delay of just one second can reduce conversion rates by 7%.
 Optimise your images and minimise unnecessary scripts to improve loading time.

 ## Conclusion